ameli/special_functions/docs/besselj.rst

 Complex Function
 ~~~~~~~~~~~~~~~~

-To use a complex input argument ``z`` in the Python interface, the same function ``besselj`` can be used as the previous example.
-This is unlike in Cython interface in which ``cbesselj`` should be used.
+To use a complex input argument ``z`` in the Python interface, the same function ``besselj`` as the previous example can be used.
+This is unlike the Cython interface in which ``cbesselj`` should be used.

 .. code-block:: python